thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ### The Generic Query Endpoint: `/api/query`

-The `/api/query` endpoint is a central architectural component that handles all complex relational data access. **Update:** It now expects the `from` clause in a `QueryPayload` to be a structured object: `{ table: string, alias: string }`, which is validated on the server against a central `aliasedTablesConfig`.
+The `/api/query` endpoint is a central architectural component that handles all complex relational data access.
+It expects the `from` clause in a `QueryPayload` to be a structured object: `{ table: string, alias: string }`, which is validated on the server against a central `aliasedTablesConfig`.

 #### Purpose
 - **Complex JOINs**: Multi-table operations that require predefined, optimized query structures.
 The anti-join to find available products is a prime example of its power.